Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

       //JavaScript goes here
       str = "This is my first message";
-      console.log(str);  // This will show up in the browser's JavaScript console.
-      // For Chrome on Mac, use Option+Command+J to open the Console. alert(str);  // This will create a popup message, in all browsers.
+      console.log(str);  // This will show up in the browser's JavaScript console. alert(str);        // This will create a popup message in the browser.
     </script>
   </head>
 <body>